jpetazzo/dampmam/README.md

 3. Fill in your name and click on the button
 4. See the result
 5. Edit the files in `www/exercise-2`

+## Exercise 3

+1. Go to "exercise 3" in the exercise list
+2. Load the page a few times
+3. Come up with a list of ideas of things to improve